 19. Role Play

-Having students role-play for scenarios is a great way to really get them involved in bringing history to life.
-Take things a step further and have students write their own scripts!
-You can age this down some with a simple reader’s theater.
+Having your children role-play for scenarios is a great way to really get them involved in bringing history to life.
+Give each of them a role to play in re-enacting different scenes from history or take things a step further by challenging them to write their own scripts!